Click on the image below to see a larger interactive version of the campus library map.

 Ethnic News Watch Indexes over 200 ethnic, minority, and native press publications.
 Contains news, culture, and history searchable in both English and Spanish.
 Also includes a retrospective backfile of titles (1960-1989).

-Google Book Search Searches the full text of books on many subjects, including some from the University of California libraries.
+Google Books Searches the full text of books on many subjects, including some from the University of California libraries.
 Full text of African American journals such as Jet, Ebony, Black Enterprise, and others included.

 Vanderbilt Television Index Holding more than 30,000 individual network evening news broadcasts from the major U.S. national broadcast networks: ABC, CBS, NBC, and CNN, and more than 9,000 hours of special news-related programming including ABC's Nightline since 1989.
 These special reports and periodic news broadcasts cover presidential press conferences and political campaign coverage, and national and international events.